 The good news is that big hedge funds have become more institutional, they’ve started running their own campus recruitment programs and training graduates of their own. - In the past, they tended only to recruit people who had first trained at an investment bank.

-Citadel investment Group, one of the world’s largest hedge funds.
-Citadel offers full time positions and internships, across trading, quantitative research, operations, trading and software engineering.
-Openings are available in in a range of locations, most notably in London, Chicago, New York, Dublin and Hong Kong.
+Citadel, one of the world’s largest hedge funds.
+Citadel offers full time positions and internships, across trading, quantitative research, operations, and software engineering.
+Openings are available in in a range of locations, most notably in London, Chicago, New York, Paris, Singapore, and Hong Kong.

-Point72 Asset Management runs internships and full-time graduate programs at the Point72 Academy.
-The academy hires students in the U.S., Asia-Pacific, or Europe.
-The summer internship is an eight-week program offering training by academy staff, coached by investment professionals and mentored by academy graduates.
-The summer internships provides a ‘gateway’ to the firm’s full-time academy associate program.
+Point72 Asset Management runs internships and fulltime graduate programs at the Point72 Academy.
+The academy hires students in the U.S., APAC, or Europe.
+The summer internship specifically is an eight-week program offering training by academy staff, coached by investment professionals and mentored by academy graduates.
+The summer internships act as a gateway to the firm’s fulltime academy associate program.

-Millennium Management offers an internship programme for those looking to work in infrastructure (designing and developing the operating system) and technology, and a full-time research analyst programme for anyone looking to work in its investment teams.
-Millennium’s graduate scheme involves a year embedded within the equity research analyst training programme, after which graduates will return to Millennium as a research analyst on one of its investment teams.
+Millennium Management offers internship programs exclusively for those looking to work in technology infrastructure and technology.
+However, it does offer a graduate program in investments – involving a year embedded within the equities team of a bank (UBS), after which graduates will return to Millennium as a research analyst on one of its investment teams.

-DE Shaw & Co, which is 20% owned by Google’s Eric Schmidt, runs a 10-12 week internship programme for undergraduates.
-Rival quantitative fund Two Sigma offers internships across software engineering, quantitative research, business development, strategy, human resources, and its legal teams in New York.
+DE Shaw & Co, which is 20% owned by Google’s Eric Schmidt, runs a 10–12-week internship program for undergraduates in a large variety of locations and disciplines.
+Rival quant fund Two Sigma offers just quantitative research and software engineering internships, based out of New York.

 Balyasny Asset Management offers graduate programs and internships across investment and trading, technology and engineering, quant, risk and big data and business and operations.
-Balyasny’s internships are eight to 12 weeks long and the fund asks applicants to apply to specific divisions rather than generalist positions.
+Balyasny’s internships are 8-to-12-weeks long.

 Which skills will you need for a hedge fund career?